HelisLT/eneba-client/docs/API.md

 <td valign="top"><a href="#s_uuid">S_Uuid</a></td>
 <td>

 The ID of the stock item.
-Either this argument or "ids" is required.
+Either this argument, "stockId" or "orderNumber" is required.

 </td>
 </tr>